 - Children and young people live in a society in which equality of opportunity and good relations are promoted.

-3. For further information on the Strategy: https://www.education-ni.gov.uk/articles/children-and-young-people
+3. For further information can be found on the Department's website at Children and Young People

 5. Media enquiries to the Department of Education Press Office Telephone: 028 9127 9772.
 Out of office hours, contact the Duty Press Officer number 028 9037 8110

 - Weir announces extension to Residential Outdoor Education Centres funding scheme 05 March 2021

 - Appointment of new member to the Council for the Curriculum, Examinations and Assessment (CCEA) 05 March 2021